swainechen/chenlab-training/sysadmin/bioinformatics.md

 Installing from a binary or source package has the opposite characteristics.
 You can ensure you're using the latest version, including the latest updates to the "live" codebase, but you may have to do adaptation of the installation to your system, compiling can sometimes require troubleshooting, uninstallation can be difficult to do cleanly, and you may not always know how to mark which version you're using (especially if you are routinely updating to the current git source tree instead of using a release version).

 I've made some recommendations for the software below based on these considerations.
 There are no hard and fast rules, and for most I provide instructions for multiple ways to install these packages.
+One thing is I've tried to avoid most of the python managers like conda, which can lead to lots of complex dependencies as more software gets installed - this should therefore help keep it relatively "clean" and simple for you to then install other software through that route!

 ### Another reminder about using `sudo` and the root account:
 The commands below are written to do most things as root - this is not the best practice.
 The [standard recommendation](https://tldp.org/HOWTO/Software-Building-HOWTO-3.html) is to only use sudo or the root account when it's absolutely needed.
 There are a couple ways to do this: